waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - Suicune Sighting Sequence: Strictly sequential.
 Eusine battle in Cianwood is a mandatory flag.
-- Tin Tower Sages: Dialogue "Tin Tower shook and a Pokemon must have returned to the top" (Turn 27084) confirms all sightings are done.
+- Tin Tower Sages: Dialogue "Tin Tower shook" (Turn 27084) is triggered by Clear Bell, NOT by sighting completion.
+Do not use as a progress indicator.
+- Wise Trio Room: If empty, sightings are incomplete.
 - Fly Map (Johto): A 2D grid, cursor movement depends on spatial relationship of cities.
-Tool navigate_fly_map_v2 is currently unreliable.
-- Strategy Pivot: Sage dialogue overrides visual absence of Suicune if flags are set.
-Proceed to Wise Trio.
+- Strategy Pivot: Empty Wise Trio room overrides previous assumptions of completion.
+Return to wild sightings.